xiangp126/CrossLv/README.md

 # Features

+V3.0
+* reformat function call for some 'case' switch.
+* add regret mode for autoHandle script.

 V2.1
 * for 'backup' mode, add mechanism to check if file to be backuped exists.
 * add alias for 'grep'